tolokoban/space-adventure/README.md

 Making WebGL games is writing garbage-collector friendly code.
 So we must avoid as much objects creation as possible.
-Ofcourse, there is a tradeoff to find between speed and code readibility.
+Ofcourse, there is a tradeoff to find between speed and code readability.
 That's why we use modules, but we do all the object creation before the animation loop starts.

 We also use the ToloFrameWork.
 Not because it is the best one around, but only because it is **our** framework ;-)